mchalso/FinalProjectRepo.jl/docs/part2.md

 Strong-scaling on CPU and GPU -> optimal "local" problem sizes.

-We test the performance of the algorithm using only a single thread in a machine with a single Intel Core i7 running at 2.5 GHz.
+We test the performance of the algorithm using only a single thread in a machine with a single Core i7 running at 2.5 GHz.

 | Domain size     | Throughput (GB/s) | Time (s) |
 | --------------- | ---------------   | -------- |